 Introduction / History

-The Uranw people of Nepal, whose native language is Kurux, live in the jungle plains of southeastern Nepal.
-They associate themselves with the greater Oraon/Uranw community, who live primarily in India and Bangladesh.
-The Uranw of Nepal migrated to their current homeland from India in the mid-1800s, but they have retained a strong connection to their Uranw culture and religion, and still speak their Kurux language.
-Although southern Nepal is an ethnically diverse area, Uranw people tend to live in homogenous neighborhoods and maintain a strong community connection.
+The Dhangar Oraon people of Nepal, whose native language is Kurux, live in the jungle plains of southeastern Nepal.
+They associate themselves with the greater Oraon community, who live primarily in India and Bangladesh.
+The Dhangar Oraon of Nepal migrated to their current homeland from India in the mid-1800s, but they have retained a strong connection to their culture and religion, and still speak their Kurux language.
+Although southern Nepal is an ethnically diverse area, Dhangar Oraon people tend to live in homogenous neighborhoods and maintain a strong community connection.

 What Are Their Lives Like?